yara0/remnux-sift/README.md

 This Docker image contains the latest version of REMnux and SIFT toolkits on Ubuntu 20.04 (focal).
 REMnux®, created by Lenny Zeltser, is a toolkit for reverse-engineering and analyzing malware.
 SIFT, created by Rob Lee, is a toolkit for investigating memory, network, registry, and file system.
 This image combines the toolkits together to help forensics investigators use them in one place.
+The Dockerfile of this image is included in this GitHub repository and the final image of this Dockerfile can be pulled from the Docker Hub: https://hub.docker.com/r/yara0/remnux-sift

 ## Maintainer
 [yara0](https://github.com/yara0)